Flow-Based Sampling for Entanglement Entropy and the Machine Learning of Defects

 The main question we address in this Letter is whether deep generative models can also be used to efficiently study entanglement, for generic quantum field theories regularized on a lattice.
 As will be shown below, we give an affirmative answer to this question, and we also present a novel framework in which normalizing flows can be used to study defects in large-scale lattice simulations.

-The remainder of the paper is organized as follows: First, in the next section, we review related work, highlighting similarities and differences between existing methods and our approach.
-Second, we provide the necessary background on non-equilibrium Monte Carlo methods and generative models.
-Third, we present a detailed description of our framework.
-Finally, we present our numerical results and discuss possible directions for future research.

-\paragraph{Related Work} In recent years, there has been an increasing effort to develop efficient algorithms for reliably estimating ratios of partition functions.
-In Refs.~\cite{Bulgarelli:2023ofi,Bulgarelli:2024onj}, entanglement-related quantities have been accurately evaluated by means of non-equilibrium Markov-chain Monte Carlo (NE-MCMC), leading, in particular, to a thermodynamic and continuum extrapolation of $C_2$ in the confining $\mathbb{Z}_2$ gauge theory in $2+1D$.
-At the same time, the idea of using NFs to sample Boltzmann distributions rapidly gained momentum: as reviewed in Ref.~\cite{cranmer2023advances}, initial proof-of-concept studies in quantum chemistry~\cite{noe2019boltzmann} and lattice quantum field theory~\cite{PhysRevD.100.034515} were soon followed by works addressing computationally more challenging problems, such as sampling lattice quantum chromodynamics ensembles in $D=3+1$~\cite{PhysRevD.109.094514}.
+\paragraph{Related Work} In recent years, significant efforts were devoted to develop efficient algorithms to estimate ratios of partition functions.
+In Refs.~\cite{Bulgarelli:2023ofi,Bulgarelli:2024onj}, entanglement-related quantities were accurately evaluated through non-equilibrium Markov-chain Monte Carlo (NE-MCMC), leading to a thermodynamic and continuum extrapolation of $C_2$ in the confining $\mathbb{Z}_2$ gauge theory in $2+1$ dimensions.
+At the same time, the idea of using NFs to sample Boltzmann distributions rapidly gained momentum: as reviewed in Ref.~\cite{cranmer2023advances}, initial proof-of-concept studies in quantum chemistry~\cite{noe2019boltzmann} and lattice quantum field theory~\cite{PhysRevD.100.034515,Kanwar:2020xzo,Caselle:2023mvh} were soon followed by works addressing computationally more challenging physical systems, such as lattice quantum chromodynamics in $3+1$ dimensions~\cite{PhysRevD.109.094514}.

 Following another line of work, Nicoli et al.~\cite{PhysRevE.101.023304,Nicoli:2020njz,PhysRevD.108.114501} demonstrated that asymptotically unbiased estimators of partition functions could be obtained from a trained generative model.
 While NFs are efficient for low-dimensional systems, they generally exhibit poor scalability with the number of degrees of freedom (d.o.f.).
-Conversely, NE-MCMC has good scaling properties~\cite{Bonanno:2024udh} but it may still require a large number of Monte Carlo updates to be effective.
-To try and combine the advantages of the two methods, \textit{stochastic normalizing flows} (SNFs) were introduced~\cite{wu2020stochastic,Caselle:2022acb}, and recent studies~\cite{Caselle:2024ent,Bulgarelli:2024cqc} have indeed shown their improved scalability and effectiveness in different applications.
+Conversely, NE-MCMC has good scaling properties~\cite{Bonanno:2024udh} but often requires a large number of Monte Carlo updates to be effective.
+To try and combine the advantages of the two methods, \textit{stochastic normalizing flows} (SNFs) were introduced~\cite{wu2020stochastic,Caselle:2022acb}, and recent studies~\cite{Caselle:2024ent,Bulgarelli:2024brv} have indeed shown their improved scalability and effectiveness.